dougsweetser/Q/docs/Math/equivalence_classes.md

 ## Where is plus and minus one?

-Quaternions can be viewed as three complex numbers that share the same real value, the three pairs being (t, x), (t, y) and (t, z) with t being the shared real value.
+Quaternions can be viewed as three complex numbers that share the same real value where the product of any two imaginaries is plus or minus the third imaginary number, the sign depending on the order of the product.
+The three pairs of complex numbers are (t, x), (t, y) and (t, z) with t being the shared real value.
 The multiplication rule for complex numbers is the cyclic group Z~2~.
 This means that I^0^ or I^4^ are the same as +1, and I^2^ is the same as -1.
 Why bother?
 It helps make clear that the reals can mingle with the imaginary.
 The real and imaginary numbers are cut from the same cloth.
 It is allowed to work with a factor of "I" that is raised to a number that is not an integer.
+The rules for multiplying the three complex numbers together are found in the larger quaternion group Q~8~.

 ## Time + space equivalence classes